Esakia Duals of Regular Heyting Algebras: Conclusion

 \section{Conclusion}

-In this article we have considered regular Heyting algebras from the point of view of Esakia duality, and we have provided several results about their dual topological spaces.

-In \cref{topological.semantics} we have reviewed some folklore results on the connection between an Esakia space and its Stone subspace of maximal elements.
-Using this fact we have adapted to Esakia spaces the algebraic semantics of inquisitive and $\dna$-logics.

-In \cref{sec.characterisation} we have focused on the main problem of the article, i.e. the characterisation of (finite) regular Esakia spaces.
-In \cref{morphism.characterisation} we spelled out the natural dual characterisation of regular Heyting algebras in terms of p-morphisms, and we refined this characterisation for finite posets using $\alpha$- and $\beta$-reductions.
-In \cref{quotient.characterisation} we followed another strategy and we introduced a family of equivalence relations over compact posets, i.e. posets where every element sees a maximal element.
-We used these notions to provide a necessary criterion for an arbitrary Esakia space to be regular and also to give a further characterisation of finite, regular posets.
-Such quotients also allowed us to provide a more fine-grained study of regular posets, and to identify for example the subfamily of strongly regular posets.

-We gave an example of application of these characterisations in \cref{cardinality.sublattice}, where we showed that there are continuum many varieties of Heyting algebras generated by (strongly) regular posets.
-In particular, this means that there are continuum many $\dna$-logics, in contrast to the fact that there are only countably many extensions of inquisitive logic.
+In this article we considered regular Heyting algebras from the point of view of Esakia duality and we provided several results about their dual topological spaces.
+In particular, in \cref{sec.characterisation} we described two different characterisations of (finite) regular Esakia spaces and in \cref{cardinality.sublattice} we applied them to show that there are continuum many varieties of Heyting algebras generated by (strongly) regular elements.
+This also shows that there are continuum many $\dna$-varieties and $\dna$-logics, in contrast to the fact that there are only countably many extensions of inquisitive logic.
+Finally, in \cref{applications.logic}, we considered several logical applications of our work and we introduced novel topological semantics for $\dna$-logics, inquisitive logic and dependence logic, which crucially rely on regular Esakia spaces.

-Finally, in \cref{dependence.logic}, we reviewed the well-known connection between dependence and inquisitive logic, and we applied the results of the present article to propositional dependence logic.
-Analogously to what we did for $\dna$-logics, we proved a topological completeness result for dependence logic, and we gave a topological description of the tensor disjunction over regular Esakia spaces.

 We believe that the present work hints at some possible directions of further research.
-Besides the points already raised in the article, we wish here to bring three points to attention.
+Besides the questions already raised in the article, we wish here to bring three points to attention.

 Firstly, in \cite{quadrellaro2021intermediate} we have considered the algebraic semantics of a wide range of intermediate versions of inquisitive and dependence logics.
 As this semantics relies on Heyting algebras with a core of join-irreducible elements, it is then natural to ask to what extent one could extend the duality results of this article to this context.